Moving to a better place

 Do you dispose of the dismantled materials after removal?

 Yes.
-Carry-out and disposal are part of the overall workflow once the dismantling scope is agreed.
+Carry-out and disposal are part of the overall workflow once the dismantling plan is agreed.